 - Up-selling or cross-selling stuff when it’s appropriate

 - Doing product demos

-- Helping with customer onboarding
+- Helping with onboarding for better customer experiences

 - Tracking customer satisfaction and reporting on it to managers